WHMHammer/robust-mini-batch-gradient-descent/README.md

 - Implemented the following tests:

-    - no noise, no contamination
+    - no noise no contamination

     - no contamination

     - random contamination

     - parallel line contamination

+- Wrote the README

 - Contributed to the group meetings